alexdevero/alex-devero-blog/__drafts__/28-06-21--getting-started-with-typescript-built-in-utility-types-part-1.md

 ## About the syntax

 All utility types in TypeScript use similar syntax.
 This will make it easier for you to learn it and remember it.
 It will also make it easier if you try to see these types as something like functions.
-Then, usually helps to understand the syntax faster, sometimes much faster.
+Thi often helps to understand the syntax faster, sometimes much faster.
 About the syntax.

 Every utility type starts with the name of the type.
 This name always starts with capital letter.
 Following the name are left- and right-pointing angle bracket, less than and greater than symbols (`<>`).
 Between these brackets goes parameters.
 These parameters are the types you are working with, the input.

 When you think about it, using a utility type is like calling a function and passing something as an argument.
 One difference here is that the function always starts with capital letters.
-Second difference is that you don't use parentheses after the function name, but those angle brackets.
+The second difference is that you don't use parentheses after the function name, but those angle brackets.

 Some types require one parameter, others require two.
 Similarly to JavaScript, these parameters are divided by colon (`,`), and passed between the angle brackets.
 The simple example below illustrates the similarity between plain function and TypeScript utility type.